Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 At least her techs were mostly handling it fine.
 Like a well-oiled machine they’d rolled the pill-shaped escape vehicle back into its "upright" position and formed a human chain to empty out its small but efficiently packed lockers and cargo spaces.
 They’d all taken some bruises and knocks - Marty herself had a scab crusting in her eyebrow and no idea how she’d earned it - but considering that they’d bailed out of a tumbling, burning, disintegrating wreck of a two hundred meter warship, they were in fine condition.

 Too bad they’d landed on the wrong continent, among endless square miles of farmland.
-They were in glacial terrain, if she was any judge, and the wide, shallow basin that those ancient ice fields had carved out obviously translated to fertile growing land...which for Gaoians largely meant animal feed.
+They were in glacial terrain, if she was any judge, and the wide, shallow basin that those ancient ice fields had carved out obviously translated to fertile growing land... which for Gaoians largely meant animal feed.
 They were primary carnivores, after all.

 The survivors were surrounded by green hay, in other words, and only the slight roll and elevation of the terrain let them see further than the nearest field.